Our Services

 "Red light therapy for piriformis syndrome and sitting" offers a non-invasive approach to ease deep glute pain, reduce inflammation, and enhance tissue repair.
 Combined with targeted stretches, strengthening exercises, and ergonomic adjustments, RLT can become a valuable part of your recovery toolkit.

 Before starting any new therapy, consider your overall health and consult a healthcare professional.
-If you're not sure whether your symptoms align with Piriformis Syndrome, Ubie's free AI-powered symptom checker can help you identify your condition and determine the best course of action.
+If you're uncertain about your symptoms or need help identifying what's causing your pain, try Ubie's free AI-powered symptom checker to get personalized insights and recommendations for your next steps.
 And remember: if you have any concerns about life-threatening or serious conditions, always speak to a doctor.

 (References)